ravriv/Obsidian-Anti-Cheat/README.md

 ## Features

 - Detection of illegal items: OAC scans players' inventories for illegal items such as MovingBlock, Beehive, or items with prohibited enchantments.
-It also includes the ability to scan containers, such as chests or barrels, for illegal items.
+It also includes the ability to scan containers, such as chests or shulker box, for illegal items.
 - Enchantment validation: OAC checks if enchantments on items exceed their maximum level or have invalid values.
 - Ban list management: OAC maintains a ban list of players who have been caught cheating and automatically bans them from the server.
 - Admin commands: OAC provides admin commands to manage the ban list, view banned players, and perform other administrative tasks.